 20-40-80 meters amateur bands is located in the middle of the tuning range of each of the 3 coils.
 (For this a SFL Condenser, 140 mmfd. max. cap. is essential.)

-3. Operation of regeneration condenser has no effect on the tuning; the 2 concomtrols are pletely independent.
+3. Operation of regeneration condenser has no effect on the tuning; the 2 controls are completely independent.

 4. Antenna coup-